-We ensure teaching and learning is delivered through small targeted groups for core learning.
-We deploy Higher Level Teaching Assistants to deliver a wide range of focused, small group and 1-1 intervention sessions; Social Skills Groups, Pastoral Care, Emotional Literacy and Speech and Language programmes during the school day.
+To make the most effective use of Pupil Premium funding, we ensure teaching and learning is delivered through small targeted groups for core learning.
+We deploy Higher Level Teaching Assistants to deliver a wide range of focused, small group and 1-1 intervention sessions; Pastoral Care, Emotional Literacy and Speech and Language programmes during the school day.

 Pupil Premium is available for children whose parents receive: